-The Future Energy Jobs Act (FEJA)56 allows electric utilities to earn a rate of return on their Energy Efficiency spending if electric utilities create a regulatory asset.
+Section 8-103B of the Act63 allows electric utilities to earn a rate of return on their Energy Efficiency spending if electric utilities create a regulatory asset.
 The rate of return that is earned can be adjusted either up or down as a function of each electric utility's performance relative to its Applicable Annual Incremental Goal.
-The Applicable Annual Incremental Goal is "the difference between the cumulative persisting annual savings goal for the calendar year...and the cumulative persisting annual savings goal for the immediately preceding calendar year."57
+The Applicable Annual Incremental Goal is "the difference between the cumulative persisting annual savings goal for the calendar year...and the cumulative persisting annual savings goal for the immediately preceding calendar year."

-An electric utility must first replace energy savings from Measures installed in previous years that have reached the end of their measure lives before any progress towards achievement of its Applicable Annual Incremental Goal may be counted.
-58 Put another way, an electric utility's actual incremental annual savings - the performance that will be compared to its Applicable Annual Incremental Goal (AAIG) - is equal to the actual Cumulative Persisting Annual Savings (CPAS) at the end of the year in question minus the actual CPAS achieved by the end of the previous year.
-This is illustrated in the following hypothetical example of performance relative to ComEd's statutory 2018 through 2021 CPAS and AAIG goals (using ComEd's approved estimate of 78,686 GWh of annual sales to eligible Customers).
+An electric utility must first replace energy savings from Measures installed in previous years that have expired before any progress towards achievement of its Applicable Annual Incremental Goal may be counted.65 Put another way, an electric utility's actual incremental annual savings - the performance that will be compared to its Applicable Annual Incremental Goal (AAIG) - is equal to the actual Cumulative Persisting Annual Savings (CPAS) at the end of the year in question minus the actual CPAS achieved by the end of the previous year.
+This is illustrated in the following hypothetical example of performance relative to ComEd's statutory 2018 through 2021 CPAS and AAIG goals (using ComEd's approved estimate of 78,686 GWh of annual sales to Eligible Customers).

-Statutory C oals Hypothetical Scenario
+Statutory C Soals Hypothetical Scenario

 Year CPAS % CPAS GWh Applicable Annual Incremental Goal (GWh) Actual CPAS Achieved (GWh) Actual Incremental Annual Savings Achieved % of Applicable Annual Incremental Goal Achieved

 (a) (b) (c) (d) (e) (f)

 2017 6.60% 5,188 N/A 5,188 N/A N/A

 2018 7.80% 6,131 943 6,000 812 86%

 2019 9.10% 7,153 1,022 7,100 1,100 108%

 2020 10.40% 8,175 1,022 8,000 900 88%

 2021 11.80% 9,275 1,100 9,150 1,150 105%